pgalko/delv-e/README.md

 # delv-e

-Autonomous data investigation powered by LLMs.
-Give it a dataset and a question - it recursively generates hypotheses, writes and executes analysis code, evaluates results, and adapts its exploration strategy based on what it discovers.
+Autonomous, long-running data investigation powered by LLMs.
+Give it a dataset and a seed question — it recursively generates hypotheses, writes and executes analysis code, evaluates results, and adapts its exploration strategy based on what it discovers.
+Capable of running autonomously for hours over hundreds of iterations.
+Every step produces a detailed analysis report coupled with charts and visualisations, with a final synthesis report at the end of the run tying everything together.

 ## Quick Start